horiaomar25/NovaStore/test-cases.md

 ## Product List Functionality

-### Test Case: Dropdown initial selection showing all categories
+### Test Case: Dropdown initial selection showing all categories - DONE
 - **Steps:**
 1. Navigate to '[https:](http://localhost:3000/productlist)'
 2. Check that select element is visible on the page.